 But trust me when I tell you that it's SO GOOD!

-The crust is perfectly thin (yet thick enough to hold up all of the ingredients) and the overload of roasted veggies alone adds a nice velvety crunch.
-Here’s what you need to make the light and fluffy pizza dough:
+The crust is perfectly thin and airy (yet thick enough to hold up all of the ingredients) and the overload of roasted veggies alone adds a nice velvety crunch.
+Here’s what you need to make this easy, flavorful veggie pizza:

 All-purpose flour.
 I use King Arthur organic flour.